 Once the maximum therapeutic benefit has been achieved, continuing chiropractic care is considered not medically necessary.

-Manipulation is considered experimental and investigational when it is rendered for non-neuromusculoskeletal conditions (e.g., attention-deficit hyperactivity disorder, dysmenorrhea, and epilepsy; not an all inclusive list) because its effectiveness for these indications is unproven.
+Manipulation is considered experimental and investigational when rendered for non-neuromusculoskeletal conditions (e.g., attention-deficit hyperactivity disorder, dysmenorrhea, and epilepsy; not an all-inclusive list) because its effectiveness for these indications is unproven.

 Manipulation of infants is considered experimental and investigational for non-neuromusculoskeletal indications.

-Chiropractic manipulation has no proven value for treatment of idiopathic scoliosis or for treatment of scoliosis beyond early adolescence, unless the member is exhibiting pain or spasm, or some other medically necessary indications for chiropractic manipulation are present.
+Chiropractic manipulation has no proven value for the treatment of idiopathic scoliosis or the treatment of scoliosis beyond early adolescence unless the member is exhibiting pain or spasm or some other medically necessary indications for chiropractic manipulation are present.

 Also check the list of all CPT / HCPCS codes to report Chiropractic services